‘The Most Abandoned Villains of Wexford’

 It is said that some of the ship’s timbers were used in the construction of buildings on Glascarrig farm, and it was remembered to me by local people, who recall being told about the rafters in the old house there; ‘ah yes, pitch pine, there from the ‘John R’’.

 View of Glascarrig Point and Tara Hill from the Strand Bar,Cahore.
-(Known to some as The Harbour Bar)#
+(Also known to some as The Harbour Bar)

 Lord Courtown’s letter was joined by others from serious civic heavyweights, and it was not so much there letters of support for the coastguards and local people, as reference to the commander of the coastguards in question – Carskadden.
 An unusual name and one that, not so much the spelling, but the sound of, that rang a little bell.
 That odd little occurrence I mentioned.